ChrisBohr/4610_GP1/README.md

 in a manner that is relevant from a managerial perspective.

 ## Data Model:
-This data model is based on the structure of a hypothetical football club.
+This data model is based on the structure of a hypothetical basketball club.

 ![IMG_0108](https://github.com/indhu0614/MIST_GP/assets/165066443/4eec80ee-30b5-4b01-bc9a-e3f2d07576ed)